compose-spec/compose-spec/build.md

 ## Definitions

 Compose Specification can be extended to support an OPTIONAL `build` subsection on services.

 This section defines the build requirements for a service container image.
 Only a subset of Compose file services can be defined in such a `build` subsection, others may make use of the `image` attribute.
 When a `build` subsection is present for a service, it is valid for Compose to miss out the `image` attribute for the corresponding service, as the Compose implementation can build an image from source.

-Build can be either specified as a single string defining a context path, or as a detailed build definition.
+`build` can be either specified as a single string defining a context path, or as a detailed build definition.

 In the former case, the whole path is used as a Docker context to execute a Docker build, looking for a canonical `Dockerfile` at the root of the directory.
 The path can be absolute or relative.
 If it is relative, it MUST be resolved